Scholarship breakfast honors young men, welcomes keynote speaker Tyler Perry

 WEST MIAMI-DADE, FLA.
-(WSVN) - Several personalities and local leaders were in attendance for a South Florida scholarship breakfast, including director and actor Tyler Perry.
+(WSVN) - Several personalities and local leaders were in attendance for a South Florida scholarship breakfast, including movie director and actor Tyler Perry.

 The 5,000 Role Models of Excellence Project’s Scholarship Breakfast was held at the DoubleTree Hilton Hotel in West Miami-Dade, Monday morning.
 The breakfast included Perry, the keynote speaker, Florida representatives Frederica Wilson and Illeana Ros-Lehtinen and even senators Bill Nelson and Marco Rubio.